earchibong/devops_projects/kubenetes_05.md

-# Deploying And PAckaging Applications Into Kubenetes With Helm
+# Deploying And Packaging Applications Into Kubenetes With Helm

 In <a href="https://github.com/earchibong/devops_training/blob/main/kubenetes_04.md">Project 24</a>,  we experienced helm as a tool used to deploy an application into Kubernetes.
 We installed several tools apart from Jenkins.